laurci/kubernate/README.md

 # Kubernetes + Generate = Kubernate❤️

 Kubernate is a Kubernetes YAML generator that can be used as an alternative to other popular tools like Helm.
-Kubernate is distributed as a library and as a CLI, both working toghether to achieve one goal: Kubernetes as Code.
+Kubernate is distributed as a library and as a CLI, both working together to achieve one goal: Kubernetes as Code.

 [The kubernate homepage](https://kubernate.dev) is a great place to get more information.
 Also checkout the [getting started guide](https://kubernate.dev/getting-started) for a quick intro in how Kubernate works.